implemented in 2020

 Of the industries represented in the study, the retail sector recorded the highest average wage growth, of 9.87%, followed by banking with 7.39%.

-The pharmaceutical sector recorded a below survey-average increase of 4.17%.
+The pharmaceutical and Industrial Products sectors recorded a below survey-average increase of 4.17% and 3.8%, respectively.

-In 2020, operational management position salaries increased by 7%, with top management’s growing by 6.72%.
-At the other end of the scale, administrative staff, technicians and employees with little experience saw their salaries rise by 6.6%.
+In 2020, management position salaries increased by 6.61% while administrative staff, technicians and employees with little experience saw their salaries rise by 6.2%.

 We will certainly see the continuation of these trends in the future and even accelerated by the pandemic: digital transformation, the development of skills for the future labour market, working-time flexibility, versatility of professions/ positions and, last but not least, for the good of the people.

-PwC conducted the survey on 52 private companies from the Banking, Pharmaceuticals and Retail sectors.
+PwC conducted the survey on 66 private companies from the Banking, Pharmaceuticals, Retail and Industrial Products sectors.
 Participation in the survey implies provision of information on salary levels and compensation and benefits policies currently in place within the surveyed organisations.